Using the GraphiQL IDE to access a GraphQL API

 addReaction requires the ID of the reaction to modify, and the reaction type to add

-The only thing that seemed unintuitive to me was the requirement to have a body in the mutation, as if it's required to return something even though if you were doing a REST POST you wouldn't care about anything except a return code of 200 OK.
+The only thing that seemed unintuitive was the requirement to have a body in the mutation, as if it's required to return something even though if we were doing a REST POST we wouldn't care about anything except a return code of 200 OK.

 Omitting the body, or having an empty set of braces, makes GraphiQL sad 😢